MAIMONIDES VOLUNTEER OPPORTUNITIES

 These volunteers are friendly, helpful and aid in improving the efficiency of the Maimonides’ Emergency Room.
 For these reasons and more, ED volunteers are certainly important representatives of the hospital and of the services it provides to its community.

 We partner with two community organizations whose involvement is significant in the ED: Pesha Elias D’Bobov Bikur Cholim and Bikur Cholim Chesed Organization.

-These volunteers welcome patients into the hospital and at the Cancer Center.
-Working as members of a patient care team under the direction of nursing staff, hospitality volunteers are responsible for making continuous patient rounds on assigned nursing units.
-They provide supplemental non-medical services such as procuring pillows and blankets, arranging for phone and television service, distributing amenities, serving snacks, purchasing necessary items from the gift shop, and communicating patients’ needs and concerns to appropriate staff.
+Volunteers in this program work as part of the patient care team and are responsible for making patient rounds on assigned nursing units.
+They provide supplemental non-medical services, such as retrieving pillows and blankets, distributing amenities, purchasing necessary items from the gift shop and communicating patients’ needs and concerns to appropriate staff.